robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 If we want to cache some hot URLs that are frequently accessed, how much memory will we need?

 If we follow the 80-20 rule, meaning 20% of URLs generate 80% of traffic, we would like to cache 20% hot URLs.

+With 20K requests per second, we will be getting 1.7 billion requests per day.

+To cache 20% of those requests, we will need 170 GB of memory.

+0.2 * 1.7 bilion * 500 bytes = 170GB

+Note that, since there will be many duplicate requests of the same URL, actual memory usage will be less than 170GB.

+# System APIs